This functionality is currently only supported in Map Viewer Classic. It will be available in a future release of Map Viewer.

 Work with a tool pane

-To open an analysis tool pane, click the tool icon.
+To open an analysis tool pane, click the tool button.
 This opens the tool's pane as illustrated below with the Aggregate Points tool.

 Close the tool pane without running the analysis and return to the Perform Analysis pane.